nimiq/community/_posts/2017-12-22-setting-up-nodejs_miner.md

 $ pm2 logs
 ```

+**Optional**: we can also make the miner restart automatically upon system restart using PM2 startup.
+Type the following PM2 startup command, and do what it says to generate the startup script.

 To experiment with different numbers of threads and see how it affects your hashrate, you need to stop the Node.js client first and change the --miner parameter, e.g. below we stop and start the miner again with an increased number of workers (from 2 to 4).

 ```bash